nealhnguyen/iOSTouchVisualizer/improvingGetErrorString.md

    * Then you can keep the final assignment of the null terminating character in this case (or some other way, just make sure errorString is null terminated)
    * also make sure you fill the memory correclty with whatever method you choose

 Let me know if you have any questions.
-I did not cover every case